bunnyUFO/deck_consultant_backend/Markdown/dynamo_tables.md

 ```
 `id`: is cognito sub attribute used as primary key (ther is no sorting key)<br>
 `username`: username is cognito username attribute<br>
-`gold`: is the users gold amount used to buy new booster-packs and quire cards<br>
+`gold`: number for users gold amount used to buy new booster-packs and quire cards<br>
-`reputation`: is the users gold amount used to buy new booster-packs and quire cards<br>
+`reputation`: number for users reputation acting like experience to manage difficulty in game<br>
 `cards`: array of card count ids which are stored in another dynamo db table<br>
+`quests`: array of quest ids which are stored in another dynamo db table<br>

 Dynamoid automatically creates another table for card_counts because of has many association with custom field `CardCount`.<br>
 This is not optimized, as everything could be stored in a single table and access data with less web calls.<br>